JimDesu/basis-lang/spec.md

 10. **Syntactic sugar is superior to semantic sugar.** Surface forms that desugar to other surface forms are admitted; surface forms that introduce new semantic primitives are admitted only when they cannot be expressed by composition.
 Expression-position calling conventions desugar into command calls with `#`-introduced argument-position locals; the `<-` choice form desugars into a chain of try-or-fall-through; the implicit `-> name` rule for single-writeable-parameter commands desugars into the explicit form.
 Each desugaring is one substitution; the underlying semantics has no hidden complexity.

-11. **Fexprs for user-defined control flow.** The language admits user-defined control-flow primitives via the fexpr mechanism (&sect;8.5), which captures defining-frame state implicitly and operates on it at invocation time.

-12. **Syntactic whitespace improves legibility.** Indentation determines block structure.
+11. **Syntactic whitespace improves legibility.** Indentation determines block structure.
 The visual layout of a Basis source file reflects its operational structure; constructs at a single indentation level are siblings; constructs at deeper indentation are children.
 The composition rules for block markers (&sect;4.5) read off the indentation structure directly.

 These principles are not separate features that the language assembles; they are the framing under which the rest of the language is written.
 The sections of this specification that realize each principle are noted in the relevant places.